Johannes-Krabbe/petBook-server/README.md

 # PetBook

 PetBook is a social media platform build aroud pets.
 This project is created as an learning project to learn more about backend development.
 You can find a live version of the project under https://petbook.johanneskrabbe.com.
-The backend is deployed at https://petbook-api.johanneskrabbe.com.
+The backend is deployed with this url: https://petbook-api.johanneskrabbe.com.

 ## Setup this project locally